Housing Adaptation Grant for People with a Disability

 • Installing grab rails

 • Installing a fixed track hoist.
-(This is a ceiling or wall-mounted track with a sling attached to it, which means you can be mechanically lifted and moved to different places along the track).
+A fixed track hoist is a ceiling or wall-mounted track with a sling attached to it, which means you can be mechanically lifted and moved to different places along the track.
+(The grant does not cover maintaining or servicing the hoist, or any training costs.)

 The grant does not cover VAT on the work.
-However, you can apply to Revenue for a VAT refund for any appliances that you need and the cost of installing them.
+However, you may be able to get a VAT refund from Revenue for the appliances that you need.

 How much is the grant?